 Dr. Routs has substantial experience in the refining and chemical industry with a strong focus on operational safety and sustainable operations to reduce the industry's impact on the environment.

 Dr. Routs is an emeritus member of the International Advisory Council to the Economic Development Board of Singapore and received the distinguished Friend of Singapore medal.

 Dr. Routs graduated in Chemical Engineering from the Technical University of Eindhoven in The Netherlands, where he also obtained a PhD in Technical Sciences.
 He completed the Program for Management Development at Harvard Business School in 1991.

 Nancy C. Southern, Chair & Chief Executive Officer, ATCO Ltd.

 Nancy C. Southern

-Ms. Southern is a member of The U.S. Business Council, a member of the American Society of Corporate Executives, and a Canadian member of The Trilateral Commission.
-She is also a member of the Business Council of Canada and the Rideau Hall Foundation Board of Directors.
+Over the course of her career, Ms. Southern has served with many respected business and academic organizations.
+She is a member of the Business Council of Canada, the U.S. Business Council, the American Society of Corporate Executives, and is a Canadian member of the Trilateral Commission.
+She is also a member of the University of Calgary School of Public Policy Advisory Council.